African humid period: End

 The African humid period ended about 6,000–5,000 years ago; an ending date of 5,500 years before present is often used.
 After vegetation declined, the Sahara became barren and was claimed by sand.
 Wind erosion increased in northern Africa, and dust export from the now-desert and from dried up lakes such as the Bodélé Basin grew; Bodélé today is the largest single source of dust on Earth.
 The lakes dried up, mesic vegetation disappeared, and sedentary human populations were replaced by more mobile cultures.
 The transition from the "green Sahara" to the present-day dry Sahara is considered to be the greatest environmental transition of the Holocene in northern Africa; today almost no precipitation falls in the region.
 The end of the AHP but also its beginning could be considered a "climate crisis" given the strong and extended impact.
-Drying extended as far as the Canary Islands and southeastern Iran, and there is evidence of climate change on São Nicolau, Cape Verde.
+Drying extended as far as the Azores, Canary Islands and southeastern Iran, and there is evidence of climate change on São Nicolau, Cape Verde.

 The Piora Oscillation cold period in the Alps coincides with the end of the AHP; the period 5,600–5,000 years ago was characterized by widespread cooling and more variable precipitation changes around the world and was possibly forced by changes in solar activity and orbital parameters.
+It has also been named "Mid-Holocene Transition".
 Some changes in climate possibly extended into southeastern Australia, Central America and into South America.
 The neoglacial began.
+In the Chew Bahir basin, several short droughts may have "heralded" the end of the AHP; such short-term climatic fluctuations are common before a major climatic change.

 A major pan-tropical environmental change took place about 4,000 years ago.
 This change was accompanied by the collapse of ancient civilizations, severe drought in Africa, Asia and the Middle East and the retreat of glaciers on Mount Kilimanjaro and Mount Kenya.